Tensions in $e^+e^-\to\pi^+\pi^-(\gamma)$ measurements: the new landscape of data-driven hadronic vacuum polarization predictions for the muon $g-2$: A new perspective on the muon -- 2 HVP contribution from the dispersive method

 Having discussed the tensions among the \eetopp cross-section measurements and their possible origins, and reappraised the use of the complementary $\tau$ spectral functions, we proceed with a quantitative study of the dominant HVP contributions to $a_\mu$.
 We consider here only the most precise results.
 We do not include the CMD-2 measurements~\cite{CMD-2:2003gqi,CMD-2:2006gxt}, whose discrepancy with \cmd3\ is currently under investigation~\cite{logashenko-bern}, and the SND results, which are in a state of flux from the older~\cite{Achasov:2006vp} to the new measurements~\cite{SND:2020nwa} that are still being updated~\cite{kupich-bern}.

 For the following exercise, we consider the LO HVP contributions from the $\pi^+\pi^-$ channel in the wide mass range from threshold to 1.8\gev for each experiment.
 BABAR and the $\tau$ spectral functions extend over the entire interval, while the other experiments cover a more restricted range and are completed near threshold and at large mass with the combination discussed in Section~\ref{sec:tensions-2pi}.
-For KLOE two cases are respectively considered: the full available range and a restricted range of 0.6--0.975$\gev$, where the data are most precise and KLOE's weight in the combination is largest (cf. top panel of Fig.~\ref{fig:WeightsChi2}).
+For KLOE, we use the original combined data from Ref.~\cite{KLOE-2:2017fda} and consider two cases: the full available range and a restricted range of 0.6--0.975$\gev$, where the data are most precise and KLOE's weight in the combination is largest (cf. top panel of Fig.~\ref{fig:WeightsChi2}).
 The two-pion contributions are complemented by the remaining LO HVP, NLO and NNLO HVP, hadronic light-by-light, as well as QED and electroweak contributions, all taken from Ref.~\cite{Aoyama:2020ynm}.
 The differences in the resulting $a_\mu$ predictions therefore reflect the differences in the two-pion contributions from each experiment, whose uncertainties correspond to the original ones, that is without rescaling to accommodate inconsistencies among data sets.

 The results are shown in Fig.~\ref{fig:amu-comp} as differences between the $a_\mu$ predictions and experiment~\cite{Muong-2:2023cdq}.
 The uncertainties drawn are from the \pp measurements (inner bars) and the total contributions (outer bars).
 The quoted uncertainties are separated into the \pp and remaining non-\pp contributions.